 Much of the infrastructure was already in place and is still in use.
-We added the two-station work bench and turned the swinging stools to suit our needs.
+We added the two-station work bench and turned the swinging dentist/tech stools that flanked the patient chair, to suit our needs.

 Also handy is the foot-controlled suction system which we converted to a technician's vacuum.

-There's plenty of room for myself and a detailer to work at the same time.
+There's plenty of room for myself and my apprentice to work at the same time.